New Moon Phase Waxing Crescent Moon Phase First Quarter Moon Phase Waxing Gibbous Phase New Moon:

 The modern Jewish calendar.
 Hillel II, is similar to the older calendar yet differs in structure.
 Fortunately, however, enough information has become available to reconstruct the Bible calendar with great accuracy.

 More than five centuries before Christ, a colony of Jewish mercenaries escaped the perils of their homeland and settled in the fortress of Yeb, near the first cataract of the Nile that separated Egypt from Nubia.
 This colony spoke Aramaic, which was the language franca of the Persian Empire.
 They used the same Imperial Aramaic that the prophet Daniel had spoken and written.
 Of great interest to our study, these settlers double-dated important documents using their calendar and the Egyptian calendar.
 The dual dating allows us to reconstruct the Bible calendar used by the prophets.
+We do not observe the ceremonial festivals now, but we study their lessons and prophetical significance.

 Daniel's Ancient Hebrew Calendar Decoded